dheid/sentry-http-interceptors/README.md

 ### 6.19.2

-Using Apache HttpClient version 5 now
+Using Apache HttpClient version 5 now.
+Java 11 is required.

 ### > 6.9.0